 What can be done about acne scars?

-Lessening or removing permanent acne scars requires a more intensive plan of attack.
-One option is laser resurfacing.
-An intense ray of light energy (the laser) is used to "heat and treat" the affected skin.
-Essentially, the laser burns off the top layer (epidermis) of damaged skin while also warming the dermis layer underneath.
-The heat sparks the growth of new collagen fibers, resulting in smoother tighter skin.
-Depending on the amount of skin being treated, the dermatologist will give you a local anesthetic to numb a small area, a sedative to help you relax, or general anesthesia so you will be unconscious during the treatment.
-The whole procedure will last a few minutes or up to two hours.
-Recovery time also depends on the extent of treatment.
+- Laser skin resurfacing: In laser resurfacing, an intense ray of light energy (the laser) is used to "heat and treat" the affected skin.
+Essentially, the laser burns off the epidermis, or top layer, of damaged skin while also warming the dermis layer underneath.
+The heat sparks the growth of new collagen fibers, resulting in smoother, tighter skin.

-A third option is minor reconstructive surgery, which also requires anesthesia.
-Depending on the size and shape of the scarring, a dermatologist can use different techniques to pinch together a deep pin-like scar or shave off an area of rough uneven skin.
-A skin graft can also be used to replace scarring with healthy skin from another area of the body.
+- Surgery: Acne scar surgery is a minor reconstructive surgery that requires anesthesia and can used for both atrophic and hypertrophic scarring that's noticeable.
+Depending on the size and shape of the scarring, a dermatologist might use different techniques to pinch together a deep pin-like scar or shave off an area of rough uneven skin.
+Alternatively, a skin graft with healthy skin from another area of the body can be used to replace scarring.